 The amount of woody plant cover at which grassland birds begin to decline can be astonishingly low, often at less than 1% cover.
 Fortunately, grassland birds are resilient and benefit from grassland management.
 Farm Bill conservation programs, such as the Conservation Reserve Program (CRP), provide large contributions to grassland conservation every year.
 Removing invasive woody plants and other efforts to control encroachment are also important grassland management strategies.

 Tackling a problem as substantial as woody plant encroachment across the central and southern grasslands of the Great Plains involves close collaboration among many partners.
-PLJV is currently working with a number of large partnerships that are addressing this issue including JV8 Central Grasslands Conservation Initiative, NRCS Great Plains Grasslands Initiative, Working Lands for Wildlife Great Plains Woodland Expansion Framework, National Fish and Wildlife Foundation Southern Plains Grassland Program, and the Central Grasslands Roadmap.
+PLJV is currently working with a number of large partnerships that are addressing this issue including NRCS Great Plains Grasslands Initiative for Kansas and Nebraska, Working Lands for Wildlife Great Plains Conservation, National Fish and Wildlife Foundation Southern Plains Grassland Program, Central Grasslands Roadmap, and JV8 Central Grasslands Conservation Initiative.